dora-team/ask-dora/README.md

 2. Deploy a default site
 3. Create an additional site for https://ask-dora.web.app
 4. Configure deploy targets in `.firebaserc` and `firebase.json`
-5. Deploy Ask DORA to Firebase Hosting with `firebase deploy`
+5. Deploy site to Firebase Hosting with `firebase deploy`